hapax/hapax.github.io/assets/teaching.md

    1. <a href="#sec-3-1">Sublime moth balls</a>
    2. <a href="#sec-3-2">Irodov's triangle</a>
    3. <a href="#sec-3-3">Sand piles, slopes, and self-organisation</a>
+4. <a href="#sec-4">Beyond the manifesto</a>

 ## 1. Stuck in the scrubland <a id="sec-1" name="sec-1"></a>

 In high school, I was one of those kids.
-I thought maths class was about as boring as watching paint dry, except that a fresh coat of paint can in some cases be useful and add a bit of colour to the world.
+I thought maths class was about as boring as watching paint dry, except that a fresh coat of paint can add colour to the world.
-I harboured no such illusions about mathematics.
+I harboured no such illusions about mathematics!
 Would I use trigonometry on my tax returns?
 Or solve simultaneous equations at the supermarket?
 Finding $x$ was somebody else's business.
 I scraped by with passes, aping textbook examples and cramming for tests, but maths class was a meaningless game with rules I didn't need to know beyond the next quiz.
-The situation was so bad that, at age 15, I remember realising that I didn't know how to add fractions or multiply negative numbers.
+The situation was so bad that, at age 15, I realised I didn't know how to add fractions or multiply negative numbers, and had to teach myself from scratch.
 I had just never internalised those rules.

-A few years later, taking a philosophy course, I encountered set theory for the first time.
-It totally blew my gourd.
+A few years later, taking a philosophy course, I encountered set theory for the first time, and it blew my gourd.
-First of all, there was this wonderful paradox of Bertrand Russell about the set of all sets which don't contain themselves.
+First of all, there was the [wonderful paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox) of Bertrand Russell about the set of all sets which don't contain themselves.
 Is this big set a member of itself or not?
 If it is a member of itself, by definition it's not a member of itself; and if it's not a member of itself, by definition it is a member of itself.
 Neither can be true, so the big set can't exist without breaking the universe.
-This is more than a novelty; Russell's paradox can be jerry-rigged into an argument that there are different sorts of infinity!
+This is more than a novelty; Russell's paradox can be jerry-rigged into [an argument](https://en.wikipedia.org/wiki/Cantor%27s_diagonal_argument) that there are different sorts of infinity!
 This is the sort of power that philosophers, using mere words, could only dream of.
 I saw that maths could be deep and bewitchingly strange.